 A unique professional learning event for South Australian school educators

-Presented by the South Australian Museum and Flinders University
+Presented by the South Australian Museum

-How to book: Free but bookings essential
+Free but Eventbrite bookings essential

 EMPOWERING EDUCATORS IN EXPERIENTIAL LEARNING